ManviSingh20/git-githubversion-control/README.md

 *Note - While Git is the underlying tool that handles version control, GitHub adds social features like project management and team collaboration.

+## Difference between Git & GitHub

+Git and GitHub serve different but complementary purposes in the realm of version control and software development:

+### Git
+- **Definition**: Git is a distributed version control system that allows developers to track changes in their code and collaborate on projects.
+- **Functionality**: It enables features like branching, merging, and version history, making it easier to manage changes and collaborate without overwriting each other's work.
+- **Usage**: Git can be used locally on your machine without needing any internet connection or remote server.

+### GitHub
+- **Definition**: GitHub is a web-based platform that hosts Git repositories.
+It provides a user interface and additional features for project management and collaboration.
+- **Functionality**: GitHub offers tools like pull requests, issue tracking, wikis, and GitHub Actions for continuous integration and deployment.
+It makes it easier to work with Git in a collaborative environment.
+- **Usage**: It requires an internet connection and is often used for sharing code with others, contributing to open-source projects, and hosting documentation.

+### Summary
+In short, **Git** is the version control system itself, while **GitHub** is a platform built around Git that enhances collaboration and project management.
+You can use Git without GitHub, but GitHub relies on Git to function.

 ## Version Control